Company Constitution Replacement Book Cover

 • Replace your old Memo & Articles of Association with a Constitution

-Australian companies created before 1 July 1998 had a ‘Memorandum & Articles of Association’ (Memo & Articles).
+Australian companies created before 1 July 1998 had a ‘Memorandum & Articles of Association’ (Memos & Articles).
 Since then all newly incorporated companies should have a Constitution.
-Both Memo & Articles and Constitutions guide directors on how the company conducts itself.
+(Some companies may have neither a Memo and Articles nor a Constitution.
+This is bad.)
+Memos & Articles and Constitutions both deal with how the company conducts itself.

-Four common faults in Memo & Articles of Association
+Six Common Faults in Memorandum & Articles of Association

 Your old Memorandum & Articles of Association may still operate.
 But not well.
 Faults with the old Memo & Articles: replace memorandum and articles of association update constitution of company

-1. Memo & Articles require an AGM each year
+1. Memos & Articles require an AGM each year

 The Memo & Articles contain a ‘list of objects’.
 This is the purpose of the company.
 E.g. ‘sell fishing tackle and retail’.